 Can you show me a “typical” college student today?
 I know I can’t find one.
 Some come from public high schools.
 Others attended private schools or were home-schooled.
 Some started out by taking courses online or at community colleges.
 Still others began their college studies while they were still in the military or after they returned home as veterans.
 Some of today’s students are in their teens, others in their fifties or older.

-Some of those students end up at traditional institutions like Harvard, or at large state schools.
-Others opt for highly innovative schools like Thomas Edison State College or Western Governors University that use advanced technology to deliver courses to students around the globe.
+Some of those students end up at local regional colleges, or at large state schools.
+Others opt for innovative online schools like Thomas Edison State University or Western Governors University that use advanced technology to deliver courses to students around the globe.
 But make no mistake about it.
 All those college students, despite their differences, have one thing in common.
 They’re all looking for financial assistance.

 That is why, more than ever before, the five letters that change lives for millions of students across the country are . . .
 FAFSA.

-This year’s Free Application for Federal Student Aid (FAFSA) is here.
-Because government grants compose 74 percent of the $185 billion financial aid pool, it’s no surprise that FAFSA is a source of stress for students and their families.
+The Free Application for Federal Student Aid (FAFSA) is a must-do for students to be eligible for financial aid.
+Because government grants compose the vast majority of the multibillion dollar financial aid pool, it’s no surprise that FAFSA is a source of stress for students and their families.

 It doesn’t have to be that way.
 The College Board has developed an eight-step map to help educators help students work through FAFSA.
 Even if you are a student or a parent – not an educator - this plan offers a good roadmap to follow.